kindasimple/CrownPeakSuits/README.md

 Hand: Kh Qh 6h 2h 9h (Flush)

+## Overview

+The application inputs a set of cards and outputs the name of the highest poker hand.
+It does this by counting cards of each value and lists of cards by suit.
+The resulting data features are run through a series of "detection" checks to determine if a poker hand.
+The hand with the highest value is then run through a formatting function to display hand appropriately to the user

+The project could reasonably be extended to include comparisons to evaluate which of two hands is of higher value.
+Additinally, the output could be made to be more specific, for example, outputting the suit of a flush or card value of a pair.

 ## Quickstart

 open bash and install the dependencides and transpile the typescript to javascript